 (2) may state an objection to a requested form for producing electronically stored information.
-If the responding party objects to a requested form-or if no form was specified in the request-the party must state the form or forms it intends to use; and
+If the responding party objects to a requested form-or if no form was specified in the request-the party must state the form or forms it intends to use.

-(3) must object to the production, if .
 The court must order a reasonable form of production, considering the scope and limitations of discovery.
 If the court orders the responding party to comply with the request that the responding party cannot-through reasonable efforts-retrieve or produce as requested, the court must also order that the requesting party pay the reasonable expenses of any extraordinary steps required to retrieve and produce the information.
-Suggested revision at April SCAC meeting to avoid repetition of TRCP 193 language.